liliserf/BOWLTRON5000/README.md

 ```

 - Request returns errors with detailed descriptions of why request failed.
-Validates for valid roll amount and maximum number of frames when creating a new frame.
+Validates for valid roll amount, maximum number of frames, and player with correct ID when creating a new frame.